basilstotz/thymiosuite-setup/README.md

 ### Install ThymioSuite

-Downlad the latest package from https://github.com/basilstotz/thymiosuite-setup/releases and double click this file.
+Downlad the latest package **thymiosuite-setup_xxxxxxx_all.deb** from https://github.com/basilstotz/thymiosuite-setup/releases and double click this file.

 ### Build the package

-Note: You do not need to build this package, just take a prebuilt one in https://github.com/basilstotz/thymiosuite-setup/releases
+Note: You do not need to build this package, just take the latest release

 ```
 $ git clone https://github.com/basilstotz/thymiosuite-setup.git